seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 Add the above code to your project after the line where you add the mesh, overrwrite the current rendere.render() with this new code.

+This code does 3 main things.
+From var animate = we are defining a function and assigning it to a variable for later reference.

+Inside animate there is the line 'renderer.render( scene, camera );' this is the code whcih tells three.js to draw your scene.

+'requestAnimationFrame(animate)' is where we ask the browser to call animate each time it draws the webpage and to do so continually.

 ![](/3DWebTechCourse/assets/cube.png)

 If you dont see something like this: